Carmy - Easy Healthy-ish Recipes

 • garlic — I always recommend using freshly peeled garlic.
 The more the merrier.

-• olive oil — or another netural oil of your choice.
+• olive oil — or another neutral oil of your choice.

 • salt and pepper

 • chicken — I use a 3 to 3.5 lb whole chicken.
-I like using organic chicken but that’s up to you what you use.
+I like using organic chicken, but it’s up to you what you use.
 Just make sure it’s fully thawed if it was previously frozen.
 If you have a larger Dutch oven, you could roast a larger chicken.
 This is around the largest I can fit into my 5.5 QT.

 • soften/room temperature garlic butter — zap the butter on low for a few seconds in the microwave if you’ve forgotten to take it out of the fridge ahead of time.

-• lemon — the lemon adds a touch of brightness to the chicken.
+• lemon — the lemon adds a touch of brightness to the roasted whole chicken.

-• thyme — if you’re not a fan of thyme, you can skip it but I love the flavour and smell fresh thyme imparts on the whole chicken.
+• thyme — if you’re not a fan of thyme, you can skip it, but I love the flavor and smell fresh thyme imparts on the whole chicken.

 How To Make Dutch Oven Chicken